 - Best Buy (2850 Deerfield Drive, Janesville; phone # 758-2156) - accepts a variety of materials and electronics for recycling, including TVs, DVD players, computer monitors, cell phones, and more.
 Residents can bring up to two items a day, per household, and most items are completely free.
-However, there is a $10 fee for TVs 32" and under, CRTs, monitors, and laptops.
-But when you pay this $10 fee, you are given a $10 Best Buy gift card for future purchases.
+Please contact them directly for cost information.

 - Cell Phone Retailers - There are a variety of cell phone retailers in the Janesville area.
 When you purchase a new phone, ask your service provider if they will recycle your old phone.